 If you visit a website you usually see a green company name in the URL bar, but if you see it black instead, you might consider backing out before you enter any valuable or personally identifiable information, such as credit card numbers, because the website might just be waiting for you to submit that information to a hacker for malicious use.

 4. The email refers to you generically, instead of by name

 Since most high-end companies that you subscribe for emails with will have your name on record, legitimate emails will typically call you by your name.
-Phishing emails often refer to the recipient with generic names that could fit the picture in many cases, no matter what your name is.
+A phishing email often refers to the recipient with a generic name that could fit the picture in many cases, no matter what your name is.

 For example, if the beginning of an email from Walmart says, “Hi Anthony,” then you’d have less to be wary off than an email from Walmart that begins with, “Dear valued customer” because it shows that the email came from a source that knows who you are rather than a source that doesn’t and is just trying to refer to you as something universal so it fits the thousands of other people who are receiving the same phishing email.

 5. The email came to an email that you didn’t give the company